dwaynehbrown/Adobe-ECOM-Swatches/README.md

 ## TODO / Limitations

 - [ ] Readme for each use case
+- [ ] Better output for the success / failure report
 - [ ] Support for s3 (can be added at request)
 - [ ] report total execution time
   - [ ] each step explicitly